tuchk4/forgekit/docs/theme.md

 });
 ```

-* Forge and use theme prop
+* Or Forge and use theme prop

 ```js
 import materialButtonStyles from './material-button.css';